jay-Wan/PointNest/README.md

 ```

 **Update 04/8/2023, pre-trained models and results are available now.**
-You can use the pre-trained models at the file path of /pre_trained.
+You can use the pre-trained models at the link of https://pan.baidu.com/s/1GQeC5emOP3XjVkV3-h4LgA?pwd=2023
+提取码：2023.
 Note that, please specify the model path in the main function (e.g., `main_S3DIS_ds.py`) if you want to use the pre-trained model and have a quick try of our PointNest.

 ### (2) S3DIS